• Home

 U.S. Army Enlistment Height & Weight Requirements

 If you want to join the Army, one area you should get familiar with as soon as possible is the U.S. Army enlistment height and weight requirements.
-Army height and weight requirements are a crucial part of the screening process for future soldiers and it is something all officers and enlisted personnel must contend with as a condition of entry into military service.
+Army height and weight requirements are a crucial part of the screening process for future soldiers.
+All officers and enlisted personnel must contend with these requirements as a condition of entry into military service.

-If you search online for this regulation, you will find plenty of outdated material–there are versions of the regulation from 1986 floating around online and those who discover such documents may mistakenly believe they are current policy.
-But updates to Army Regulation 600-9 have been issued; knowing the most current regulations is critical for both the recruiter and the recruit.
+If you search online for this regulation, you will find plenty of outdated material.
+There are versions of the regulation from 1986 floating around online, and those who discover such documents may mistakenly believe they are current policy.
+But updates to Army Regulation 600-9 have been issued; knowing the most recent regulations is critical for both recruiters and recruits.

-Army Height And Weight Rules For New Recruits
+Army Height and Weight Requirements For New Recruits

-The same basic standards may apply to new recruits as for currently serving military members, but the process for dealing with future soldiers who don’t currently meet physical standards is obviously quite different than for those who have already completed basic training.
+The same basic standards may apply to new recruits as for currently serving military members.
+The process for dealing with future soldiers who don’t meet physical standards is quite different than for those who have already completed basic training.

-New recruits who are assessed as not meeting Army physical standards including height/weight issues will be given an opportunity (like their currently serving counterparts) to come up to those standards through organized fitness programs and other means.
+Recruits who don’t meet Army physical standards, including height/weight issues, will be given an opportunity (like their currently serving counterparts) to come up to those standards through organized fitness programs and other means.

-The biggest difference for recruits is that meeting the Army’s standards here is the gateway to starting a military career; for those currently serving those standards must be met in order to continue serving.
+The most significant difference for recruits: Meeting the Army’s standards here is the gateway to starting a military career; those currently serving must meet those standards to continue serving.

 Army Height Minimums And Maximums